Jump to Section

 Subject Code Subject

-This subject covers an introduction to the communication in domestic companion species.
+This subject covers an introduction to the behavioural enrichment in domestic companion species.
 Students will study the fundamentals of companion animal behaviour, and learn a variety of behaviour modification methods that are recognized for use.
-Students will also learn the basics of environmental enrichment in these species.
+Students will also learn the basics of environmental enrichment in these species and the importance of enrichment in maintenance of mental health and well-being in companion animals.

 Subject Code Subject

 This subject covers animal biomechanics, exercise physiology and physiotherapy of small and large animals.
 Topics include therapy and exercises for general health maintenance and rehabilitation.
-Physical assessment and wellness programme planning for rehabilitation, supportive and palliative care will also be covered.
+Physical assessment and rehabilitation, supportive and palliative care will also be covered.

-This subject covers the nutritional requirements of animals and consideration factors for planning a diet specific to animal breeds, age and health conditions.
-Alternative diets, dietary supplements and herbal nutrition for wellness will also be covered.
+This subject covers nutritional analysis, nutritional requirements of animals and consideration factors for planning diets specific to animal breeds, age and health conditions.
+Complementary care approaches, such as alternative diets, dietary supplements, herbal nutrition, nutraceuticals and Traditional Chinese Medicine will also be covered.
+The indications and limitations of integrating complementary care approaches with conventional western veterinary treatment plans and dietary recommendations will also be discussed.

 Modes of Assessment